All Products

 Note

-You can specify a maximum of 20 origin IP addresses to implement load balancing.
-Separate multiple IP addresses with commas (,).
+• You can add Origin IP addresses to implement automatic load balancing.
+Separate the IP addresses with commas (,).
+You can configure a maximum of 20 Origin IP addresses.

 Step 2: Add your service to your Anti-DDoS Proxy instance